rsmoorthy/dcldoc/docs/concepts/volumes.md

 * (optional) The type of the volume.
 One of `gp2`, `gp3`, `st1`.
 The default is [`storage.persistent.awsebs.type`](../reference/configuration.md#storagepersistentawsebstype)
 * (optional) The max throughput of a gp3 volume, throughput is defined as MB/sec.
 Default is defined by the value of [`storage.persistent.awsebs.throughput`](../reference/configuration.md#storagepersistentawsebsthroughput)

-The administrators are expected to have created the setup before hand, so that appropriate permissions are in place for DCL to create
+The administrators are expected to have created the setup before hand, so that appropriate mode are in place for DCL to create
 EBS volumes and snapshot names are in place to clone from.

 It is important that if the EBS volume is in zone A, then a node in zone B or C cannot mount the volume.
 The service should get scheduled